tmbocheeko/searchable-inputs/README.md

 `si-no-arrow`: Removes the arrow from the input box.
 Added to the input.

+`si-input-dark`: Changes the input's background to dark and automatically uses the white arrow.
+Added to the input.

 `si-centered`: Centers the input element and option list within the parent element.
+Added to the parent div of the input.

 ## Javascript Functions